eaton/fyi-migration/README.md

 - [x] Old sites (MDB files & HTML extraction)
 - [x] Delicious
 - [x] Pinboard
-- [x] Twitter (Restricted to single-link posts to URLs that aren't tweets)
+- [x] Twitter (Restricted to single-link non-reply posts with URLs that aren't tweets)
 - [x] Instapaper
 - [x] Blogrolls
 - [x] Autogram Links
 - [x] Omnivore
 - [ ] Links *mentioned in blog posts*, which might necessitate separate storage from the 'Bookmark' concept.
-- [ ] Link deduplication, 404/30x/dead-domain handling
+- [ ] Link deduplication, 404/30x/dead-domain handling.
+This is the big one.
+- [ ] Media indirection.
+I'm centralizing my shit and changing all links to my own media to `media://` urls, which I can either transform into local URLs or map to an S3 bucket as desired.
+We'll see how monstrously huge it all gets; Right now the 'static' directory weighs in around 10 gigs, though that's inflated by the six jillion permutations of each presentation.

 ## Photos